-According to multiple sources, up to two-thirds of the country could be in self-quarantine by mid-April due to the spread of coronavirus COVID-19 cases.
-For most of us, being in quarantine is a new experience and our mental health care can be declining.
+As COVID-19 continues to spread, individuals are highly encouraged, to wear a mask, social distance, and quarantine if exposed to someone with coronavirus.
+For most of us, being in quarantine is a new experience that can impact our mental health and emotional wellbeing.
 We’ve never known a life of strictly working from home, only going out for groceries, and not being able to visit friends or family.
 Unfortunately, until the development of a coronavirus vaccine, social distancing will continue to be the new norm.

-So what is there to do- when you’re sitting at home, peering through your window, thinking about life that once was?
-Binge watching Netflix and scrolling through social media is not great for your mental health... so as we adjust to this new reality, here are a few ideas of what you can do to keep busy and keep to a routine while you’re under quarantine.
+So what is there to do when you’re sitting at home, peering through your window, thinking about life that once was?
+Binge watching Netflix and scrolling through social media are not great for your mental health... so as we adjust to this new reality, here are a few ideas of what you can do to keep busy and keep to a routine while you’re under quarantine.

 Ask yourself these three questions before you starting the day: